 “I think it is outrageous that they would even consider pulling it down considering that the pile of rotting concrete near Marshalltown Station is heritage listed, more recent and un utter eyesore.
 Is there any heritage listing on the building, or can an application to have a heritage overlay or listing be made?”

-Thanks Peter, The CoGG has commissioned 3 seperate draft plans, all which recommend heritage overlays, since 1998/2000.
+Thanks Peter, The CoGG has commissioned 3 separate draft plans, all which recommend heritage overlays, since 1998/2000.
 None of them have been implemented.

 “Wow!
 That would be a real shame!